Skip to contents

 max_delay

-The maximum number of days to model in the delay distribution.
-Must be an integer greater than or equal to 1.
-Observations with delays larger then the maximum delay will be dropped.
+The maximum delay to model in the delay distribution, specified in units of the timestep (e.g., if timestep = "week", then max_delay = 3 means 3 weeks).
+If not specified the maximum observed delay is assumed to be the true maximum delay in the model.
+Otherwise, an integer greater than or equal to 1 can be specified.
+Observations with delays larger than the maximum delay will be dropped.
 If the specified maximum delay is too short, nowcasts can be biased as important parts of the true delay distribution are cut off.
 At the same time, computational cost scales non-linearly with this setting, so you want the maximum delay to be as long as necessary, but not much longer.
-Consider what delays are realistic for your application, and when in doubt, check if increasing the maximum delay noticeably changes the delay distribution or nowcasts as estimated by epinowcast.
-If it does, your maximum delay may still be too short.
-Note that delays are zero indexed and so include the reference date and max_delay - 1 other days (i.e. a max_delay of 1 corresponds to no delay).
-You can use check_max_delay() to check the coverage of a delay distribution for different maximum delays.

 Value